Education Education

 Another concern is that charter schools may contribute to increased segregation, as they often have the autonomy to select their student populations.
 Critics argue that this can lead to a concentration of disadvantaged students in public schools, while charter schools attract more affluent or high-achieving students.
 This segregation can have implications for curriculum development, as schools serving different demographics may tailor their programs to meet specific needs, potentially widening the achievement gap.

-See also The Role of Community Involvement in Charter and Public Schools
+See also The Challenge of Consistent Performance in Charter Schools

 Two-Tiered Educational System